niciBume/Cat_Prey_Analyzer/README.md

 either through the python surepy module or through homeassistant.
 It communicates with the user and can be controlled through telegram app.

-Create a [hidden] .source_env file containing your secrets and 'source' it before firing cascade.py.
+Create a [hidden] .env file containing your secrets and 'source' it before firing cascade.py, or use https://pypi.org/project/python-dotenv/ .
 You can also tweak the rest of the values in config.py for better performance.

 options: